Alice N' Chains: Early years

 Zoli Semanate had a similar impression of Staley, adding, "He had a really high voice, kind of Vince Neil-ish, he could nail that pretty good.
 So I was happy."
 Bacolas also expressed his pleasure at finding Staley, saying, "Layne had his own thing, and I think that's what was the most appealing (thing) about him.
 He had a very distinctive voice.
 I didn't want another Morrison or another Rob Halford.
 We weren't looking for that.
 I don't know what we were looking for.
 We just kind of—we just found it."

-Sleze went through several lineup changes before discussions arose about changing their name to Alice in Chains.
-Zoli Semanate left first and was replaced by guitarist Chris Markham.
+Sleze went through several lineup changes, with Zoli Semanate leaving first and being replaced by guitarist Chris Markham.
 The band continued performing for a while as a quintet before Markham and Hansen would also eventually step down, and Jim Sheppard filled the bass slot.
 At some point, Bacolas temporarily left Sleze to jam with another band called Ascendant on bass, which would become his primary instrument throughout his later career, and Staley invited his friend Nick Pollock to play guitar.
 Eventually, Sheppard went back to his other band Sanctuary and Mike Mitchell filled the bass role before Bacolas rejoined.

 In a 1985 airing of the television program, Town Meeting, featured on KOMO 4 Seattle, Staley and Bacolas are in attendance in the studio audience to protest censorship from the PMRC (Parents Music Resource Center).
 Frank Zappa was the guest speaker in opposition of the PMRC.
 At one point during the program, the host, Ken Schram, gives Staley an opportunity to speak into the microphone and Staley makes the following statement, directed to one of the co-founders of the PMRC and guest speaker on the program, Sally Nevius, "I play for a rock band called Sleze, and there's enough controversy on our name, more or less than our songs.
 We just signed with a local record company.
 I don't feel there's anything objectionable about any of our songs, but I don't feel anyone anyone else has the right to rate our songs, I mean, I'm the only one that has the right to rate my album, you don't have it."

+Name change and recordings

 In 1986, shortly after Bacolas rejoined the band, they changed their name to Alice N' Chains due to a conversation Bacolas had with Russ Klatt, who sang with another band called Slaughterhouse Five, about backstage passes.